 Tuesday, April 6

-- 6pm EST: Screening of The Whistle, followed by a conversaiton with Director StormMiguel Florez and featured guest Charlene Padilla Johnson, moderated by Dr. Annette Rodriguez
+6pm EST: Screening of The Whistle, followed by a conversation with Director StormMiguel Florez and documentary subject Charlene Padilla Johnson, moderated by Dr. Annette Rodriguez

 Wednesday, April 7

-- 6pm EST: Ella Baker’s Catalytic Leadership: A Primer on Community Engagement and Communication for Social Justice – A book talk with Dr. Pat Parker, hosted by TBD
+6pm EST: Ella Baker’s Catalytic Leadership: A Primer on Community Engagement and Communication for Social Justice – A book talk with Dr. Patricia Parker, hosted by Shawanna Sykes

 Thursday, April 8

-- 1pm EST: Howdy Partner: Collaborating and Connecting Beyond Campus – A panel discussion on outreach moderated by Dr. Malinda Lowery
+1pm EST: Howdy, Partner: Collaborating and Connecting Beyond Campus – A panel on outreach featuring Qua Lynch Adkins (American Indian Center), Heidi Kim (Asian American Center), Andreina Malki (Grad Student, Geography), and Erin Stephens (The Beautiful Project), moderated by Dr. Malinda Lowery

 Friday, April 9